arminekhachatryan94/notes-app/README.md

 Copy the `.env.example` file and name it `.env`.
 Then, add a database connection to it by providing a value for the `DB_` values.

-To serve up the project:
+Serve up the project:
 `vendor/bin/sail up`

-To go into the container:
+Go into the container:
 `vendor/bin/sail bash`

 ### Run the following commands in the container: